 The Salmon Watcher training sessions for 2014 are scheduled!
 If you'd like to be a Salmon Watcher, you need only attend one of these training sessions:

 - Renton City Hall, September 9

 - Woodinville City Hall, September 11

 - Seattle, at Carkeek Environmental Learning Center, September 24

 Miller and Walker creeks.
 Want to do this type of volunteer work but live near Miller or Walker creeks in Burien?
 Check out Community Salmon Investigation.

-This program is conducted in cooperation with the King County Water and Land Resources Division, Bellevue Stream Team, Redmond Stream Team, and the cities of Seattle, Bothell, Kirkland, Renton, Woodinville, and the Vashon-Maury Island Land Trust, with financial support from the King County Flood Control District Cooperative Watershed Management Grant.
+This program is conducted in cooperation with the King County Water and Land Resources Division, Bellevue Stream Team, Redmond Stream Team, and the cities of Seattle, Bothell, Issaquah, Kirkland, Renton, Woodinville, and the Vashon-Maury Island Land Trust, with financial support from the King County Flood Control District Cooperative Watershed Management Grant.